1. Home>

 According to The Pensions Authority, “occupational pension schemes, also known as company pension plans, are typically set up by employers to provide retirement benefits for members in the form of pensions, other taxable payments and tax-free lump sums within limits set by Revenue.
 Many pension schemes also provide death benefits payable to a member’s dependants on the death of a member.”

 At present, there is no legal obligation on employers to provide occupational pension schemes for their employees.
-However, large businesses generally tend to have occupational pension schemes in place, although this isn’t quite the same when it comes to smaller businesses.
+However, large businesses often have occupational pension schemes in place, although this isn’t quite the same when it comes to smaller businesses.

 If you’re an employer who doesn’t have an occupational pension scheme in place, you must give your employees access to a type of pension plan known as a Personal Retirement Savings Account (PRSA).